๎ซ

 Child Care for PCS

-The Air Force pays for 20 hours of care per child, for those arriving or departing as part of a PCS move.
-Hours must be used within 60 days of PCS.
+The Air force pays for 20 hours of care per child, for those ranked SSgt and below when arriving or departing as part of a PCS move.
+Hours must be used within 30-days of PCS.
 Care must take place in an authorized FCC home.
-The service is over seen by the Military & Family Readiness Center.
+This service is provided by the Military & Family Readiness Center.

 Extended Duty Care (EDC)